 As is often the case in a small town, Berlin Center doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Berlin Center who are college-educated is close to the national average for all communities of 21.84%: 20.81% of the adults in Berlin Center have a bachelor's degree or advanced degree.
+In terms of college education, Berlin Center is nearly on par with the US average for all cities of 21.84%: 20.81% of adults 25 and older in Berlin Center have a bachelor's degree or advanced degree.

 The per capita income in Berlin Center in 2022 was $39,959, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $159,836 for a family of four.
 However, Berlin Center contains both very wealthy and poor people as well.